nullpomino/nullpomino/src/net/tetrisconcept/poochy/nullpomino/ai/PoochyBot Readme.txt

 other AIs included with NullpoMino.

 Release Notes:
-v1.22b (2 July 2010)
+v1.22 (2 July 2010)
-* Created a version that will pre-think the next piece during ARE.
+* Added pre-think in ARE.
-  This is still in beta, so the original is still included.
+* Fixed the bug where it wouldn't consider twists with the hold piece.

 v1.21 (10 June 2010) - First public release
 * PoochyBot has only been tested on fairly high-end hardware.
 It may (and